Shehab-Ayman-1/Info-Manage/README.md

 # TODO:

-    - [1] Add List Of The Result To The Table Filter.

     - [2] Add Image By File Input In Create Company.

     - [3] Enable Search By Barcode For Any Search Field.